SS Cap Polonio: Building

 Blohm+Voss in Hamburg built Cap Polonio, laying her keel in 1913 and launching her on 25 March 1914.
 Hamburg Süd had ordered her as a running mate for Cap Trafalgar, which had been launched in 1913 and entered service in April 1914.
-Cap Polonio shared the same length and beam as Cap Trafalgar, but was significantly longer.
+Cap Polonio shared the same beam as Cap Trafalgar, but was significantly longer.
 Cap Polonio's registered length was 637.8 ft, whereas Cap Trafalgar's was 590.4 ft.

 Cap Polonio had the same propulsion system as Cap Trafalgar, with three screws and what was called "combination machinery".
 Her port and starboard screws were each driven by a four-cylinder triple-expansion steam engine.
 Exhaust steam from the low-pressure cylinder of each of these engines drove a low-pressure steam turbine that drove her middle screw.

 The combination of three screws, two piston engines and one low-pressure turbine had been pioneered in the UK on the cargo liner Otaki and transatlantic liner Laurentic, both launched in 1908.
 It had since been applied to the giant Olympic-class ocean liners and several other passenger liners.
 It offered better fuel economy and speed than propulsion purely by piston engines, and more flexibility than pure turbine propulsion.

 Cap Polonio's holds included 13949 cuft of refrigerated space for perishable cargo.

 When the First World War began at the end of July 1914 Cap Polonio was not yet complete.
 With the prior agreement of the owners, the Imperial German Navy requisitioned her for conversion to an auxiliary cruiser.
 She was completed and armed with four 150 mm and four 88 mm quick-firing guns.
 She was designed with three funnels but the third one aft was a dummy.
 For war service the Imperial Navy had the dummy funnel removed.

 In February 1915 this work was completed and on 6 February 1915 she was commissioned as SMS Vineta, named after a mythical city of that name on the south coast of the Baltic Sea.
 Her naval wireless telegraph call sign was AVN.